connk95/Shopping-Cart/README.md

 Welcome to the Shopping Cart project!
 This project aims to provide a simple and user-friendly shopping cart implementation using CSS, and JavaScript with React.
 With this shopping cart, users can easily add and remove items, creating a seamless shopping experience.

+Inspiration for this project came because I was frustrated with the lack of product images for the store I wanted create on stock image sites.
+Most stock images were of some kind of event or action, so I decided that I would sell events, or memories, to my customers.
+This led me to create a kind of imaginary, science fictiony store where the company would upload events directly to your brain!
+You can even decide the age at which you wish to recall these events.
+Try it out!

 ## Features

 - Browse through a variety of "memories" with their names, prices, selectable age, and images.